padrinobook/padrinobook/02-job-vacancy-application.md

 - title: The name of the job position.
-- location: Where the job geographical location of the job.
+- location: The geographical location of the job.
 - description: Details about the position.
-- contact: An Email address of the contact person.
+- contact: An email address of the contact person.
-- time-start: What is the earliest date when you can start.
+- time-start: The earliest entry date for this position.
-- time-end: A job offer isn't valid forever - define a scope when Nothing lives forever - even a job vacancy.
+- time-end: A job offer isn't valid forever.

 Let's run the Padrino command to create the model for us: